-Cold agglutinin disease (CAD) is a rare disease in which the immune system attacks the red blood cells in cold temperatures, causing them to clump together and then disintegrate.
-This leads to anemia, among other symptoms.
+Cold agglutinin disease (CAD), a rare condition in which the immune system attacks red blood cells at cold temperatures, can be divided into two types: primary and secondary CAD.

 Cold Agglutinin Disease News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.